 Trump skips East Asia summit plenary, but says trip was a success

+Canadian Prime Minister Justin Trudeau raised the plight of Rohingya refugees and extra-judicial killings in the Philippines at a summit of Asian and Western leaders on Tuesday, sensitive human rights issues skirted by almost all the others.

-MANILA: US President Donald Trump skipped the plenary session of a summit of East and Southeast Asian leaders in Manila on Tuesday (Nov 14) because of scheduling delays, but he said his marathon trip to the region had been a success.
+MANILA: U.S. President Donald Trump skipped the plenary session of a summit of East and Southeast Asian leaders in Manila on Tuesday because of scheduling delays, but he said his marathon trip to the region had been a success.

 Trump left for home from the Philippines after a lunch with the other leaders, as meetings were running about two hours behind schedule.